 generally paid as one-third of your Final Compensation.
 A

 If you become disabled, but have over 15.4 years of Service

 Credit and are eligible for a Normal Service Retirement, you may

 be paid more from a Service Retirement than a Disability

 Retirement.
-Please contact a LACERS Disability Counselor to
+Please contact LACERS and request to speak with

 Eligibility to Apply